Biden tackles ‘ghost guns’ and US firearms violence | Malay Mail

 Biden has come under pressure from his Democratic party to tackle the bloodshed, most recently highlighted by mass killings as far apart as Colorado, Georgia and California.

-In addition to relatively modest measures on the politically hyper-sensitive issue, Biden will announce his nomination of David Chipman, a gun-control proponent, to head the Bureau of Alcohol, Tobacco, Firearms and Explosives — a central agency in the fight against gun violence.
+In addition to relatively modest measures on the politically hyper-sensitive issue, Biden will use his Rose Garden speech to nominate David Chipman, a gun-control proponent, as head of the Bureau of Alcohol, Tobacco, Firearms and Explosives — a key agency in the fight against gun violence.

 Reflecting the lack of political unity around anything to do with firearms restrictions, the ATF has not had a Senate-confirmed director since 2015.